nats-io/nats-architecture-and-design/adr/ADR-51.md

 Lists are allowed.
 A list is a set of numbers (or ranges) separated by commas.
 Examples: `1,2,5,9`, `0-4,8-12`.

 Step values  can  be  used in conjunction with ranges.
 Following a range with "/<number>" specifies skips of the number's value through the range.
 For example, `0-23/2` can be used in the 'hours' field to specify command execution for every other hour.
 Step values are  also  per‐mitted after an asterisk, so if specifying a job to be run every two hours, you can use `*/2`.

+Names  can  also  be used for the 'month' and 'day of week' fields.
+Use the first three letters of the particular day or month (case does not matter).
+Ranges and list of names are allowed.
+Examples: `mon,wed,fri`, `jan-mar`.

 Note:  The day of a command's execution can be specified in the following two fields — 'day of month', and 'day of week'.
 If both fields are restricted (i.e., do not contain the `*` character), the command will be run when either field matches the current time.
 For example, `30 4 1,15 * 5` would cause a command to be run at 4:30 am on the 1st and 15th of each month, plus every Friday.